tysonmurrayd/tysonmurrayd/README.md

 ## Hi there 👋 My Name is Tyson Murray-Driver, a recent Computer Science graduate from the University of Victoria.
-I am looking to work for a company that values the communication and leadership skills that I bring to the table
+I am looking to work for a company that values hard-working, independent people.
 <!--
 **tysonmurrayd/tysonmurrayd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.